 12. Denial of Service (DoS)

-• Examples: Flooding a server with requests using tools like LOIC or HOIC.
+Examples: A common example is overwhelming a server with requests through tools like LOIC or HOIC.

 13. Command Injection

-• Impact: Similar to RCE but specifically targets command-line inputs.
+Impact: Similar to RCE, but it specifically focuses on command-line inputs.

-• Examples: Exploiting a vulnerable web form to execute system commands.
+Examples: Using a vulnerable web form to execute system commands.

 14. Insecure Default Configuration

-• Examples: Newly discovered exploits targeting major software.
+Examples: Recently found exploits that are targeting major software.

 Please refer to this article to learn more about this vulnerability.